ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

 https://github.com/ghialazaro/Week13-Homework-PROJECT/blob/b74e6cff54406d69bd77fb9868c313f7baf90081/Network%20Diagram/Cloud%20Security%20with%20ELK%20Stack.png

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the YML file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Ansible Playbook file may be used to install only certain pieces of it, such as Filebeat.

 install-elk.yml